brunoterkaly/azure_stack_hci_welcome_kits/scenario/migration/migration.md

 Third-party solutions will vary in functionality and requirements, but are typlically backup solutions.
 These can be especially attractive if you already have a compatible solution deployed and licensed in your environment.

-Some example solutions we've used with customers are:
+Some example solutions customers have used are:

 - Veem
 - Rubrix